 Keep those photos organized in an online gallery so you can easily download them and bring them into your Planoly dashboard.
 By keeping each shoot in an online gallery, you’ll be able to access your photos whether you’re laying out content from your phone, iPad, or computer.

 When you first bring all of your images into Planoly, it might look a little like the first image.
-But don't worry — we're going to get you to an L&A feed which is what you see in that second image...
+But don't worry — we're going to get you to a bright & airy feed which is what you see in that second image...